elements-at/pimcore-aws-cloudformation/readme.md

  6. Download the Pimcore CFN stack templates and execute cloud formation. git clone <repository-url>.

  7. Execute ``bin/package-cloudformation.sh`` to actually pack, upload and install the cloudformation template.
 You will need a S3 bucket for your action.

+ 8. After the stack is up and running, you can switch to the [Pimcore AWS Deployer](https://gitlab.elements.at/internal-projects/pimcore-aws-deployer) to start running test images.

  ### Common Questions